kimlaolim/kimlaolim/README.md

 ### Welcome to my kitchen!

 - 🍳 I’m currently working on a personal website
 - 🍜 I’m currently learning anything I can!
+There is room to grow everywhere.
 - 🍓 How to reach me: laolimkim@gmail.com
 - 🥐 Pronouns: She/Her